 Effective January 1, 2008, the Company adopted SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities- including an amendment of FASB Statement 115" ("SFAS 159").
 This statement provides companies with an option to report selected financial assets and liabilities at fair value.
-As of March 31, 2008, the Company has not elected to use the fair value option allowed by SFAS 159.
-Management has determined that the adoption of SFAS 159 did not have a material effect on the Company's consolidated financial position, results of operations, cash flows or financial statement disclosures.
+As of June 30, 2008, the Company has not elected to use the fair value option allowed by SFAS 159.
+Management has determined that the adoption of SFAS 159 did not have a material effect on the Company's consolidated financial statements.

 In December 2007, the FASB issued SFAS No. 160, "Noncontrolling Interests in Consolidated Financial Statements-an amendment of ARB No. 51" ("SFAS 160").
 SFAS 160 establishes accounting and reporting standards for the noncontrolling interest in a subsidiary and for the deconsolidation of a subsidiary.
 It clarifies that a noncontrolling interest in a subsidiary is an ownership interest in the consolidated entity that should be reported as equity in the consolidated financial statements.
 SFAS No. 160 will be effective for the Company in its fiscal year beginning January 1, 2009.
-The Company is currently evaluating the impact of SFAS No. 160 on its consolidated financial position and results of operations.
+The Company is currently evaluating the impact of SFAS No. 160 on its consolidated financial statements.

 In December 2007, the FASB issued SFAS No. 141 R "Business Combinations" ("SFAS 141R").
 SFAS 141R establishes principles and requirements for how the acquirer of a business recognizes and measures in its financial statements the identifiable assets acquired, the liabilities assumed and any noncontrolling interest in the acquiree.
-SFAS 141R also provides guidance for recognizing and measuring the goodwill acquired in a business combination.
+SFAS 141R also provides guidance for recognizing and measuring the goodwill acquired in a business combination and determines what information to disclose to enable users of the financial statements to evaluate the nature and financial effects of a business combination.
 SFAS 141R will be effective for the Company in its fiscal year beginning January 1, 2009.
-While the Company has not yet evaluated the impact, if any, that SFAS 141R will have on its consolidated financial position and results of operations, the Company will be required to expense costs related to any acquisitions consummated after December 31, 2008.
+While the Company has not yet evaluated the impact, if any, that SFAS 141R will have on its consolidated financial statements, the Company will be required to expense costs related to any acquisitions consummated after December 31, 2008.

 In December 2007, the FASB ratified the consensus reached on Emerging Issues Task Force Issue No. 07-1, "Accounting for Collaborative Arrangements Related to the Development and Commercialization of Intellectual Property" ("EITF 07-1").
 EITF 07-1 defines collaborative arrangements and establishes reporting requirements for transactions between participants in a collaborative arrangement and between participants in the arrangement and third parties.
 EITF 07-1 will be effective for the Company's fiscal year beginning January 1, 2009.
-The Company is currently evaluating the potential impact of this standard on its financial statements.
+The Company is currently evaluating the potential impact of this standard on its consolidated financial statements.